 “Great.
 Maybe we can finally solve the mystery to why you keep getting our names wrong.”

 “Remember what the doctor says.
 Jason, get cozy.
 We’ll be serving dinner soon.”

 “Ha, I can tell.
 I’m Izzy.”

-We hate her for it but Nurse Stacey’s right.
-We become friends easy.
-Our room’s our unwanted sanctuary, an escape from entrapment.
-Leanne’s been here for three years.
+We want to hate her for it but Nurse Stacey’s right, we become friends immediately.
+Our room is…our unwanted sanctuary, an escape from entrapment.
+Leanne’s been here three years.

 “Got dropped off when I was 13.
 Tried writing home the first year but no one ever responded.
 Some kids get letters from their families and it’s nice, to see some sense of hope in this place.
 Then when they write back home, the hope quickly turns to fear.
 They wonder if this’ll be the time they don’t hear back.
 While at the same time a lot of ’em don’t feel heard because when they get reply letters their families don’t follow up with things they said or acknowledge any issues they brought up.”